 Swimming is a great recreational activity, with so many wonderful beaches, rivers and lakes around the country.
-It's important to follow the Water Safety Code at all times, and remember that while our waters are beautiful and great fun, there can be dangers in all swimming locations that you must be mindful of, such as: rips at beaches that can pull you away from the shoreline, hidden objects under the water in rivers and lakes, and deceptively-powerful water movement in rivers than can sweep you downstream or under.
+It's important to follow the Water Safety Code at all times, and remember that while our waters are beautiful and great fun, there can be dangers in all swimming locations that you must be mindful of, such as: rips at beaches that can pull you away from the shoreline, hidden objects under the water in rivers and lakes, and deceptively-powerful water movement in rivers than can sweep you downstream or under the water.

 Learn more about safely enjoying beaches and rivers in the useful links to the left.